 Signing up is a breeze, and Acretrader deserves a tip of the cap for enabling sign-ins through Google (NASDAQ: GOOGL) or other social media accounts.
 After all, the fewer passwords one has to remember, the better.
 In a nod to security, Acretrader also allows members to select a 2-factor authentication process, another thing that earns it high praise.

 After sign-up, you take a brief survey and verify your accreditation status before being able to actually buy shares.
 The entire process is pretty simple, and even investors with minimal computer literacy can walk through it.
 Browsing investments is easy, and the platform puts all the relevant information right at the top of the page.
-This set-up will be especially comforting to anyone who is new to investing in farmland.
+This set-up will be especially comforting to anyone who is new to farm investing.

 Investor education is mission critical for any online investment platform and that goes doubly so for a platform that trades in non-traditional investments like AcreTrader does.
 It is very clear in using AcreTrader that the company founders get this, and it deserves credit for designing its site accordingly.
 For many AcreTrader investors, this platform represents their first foray into buying farmland as passive income.